carmgug/carmgug/README.md

 **NetMax** is a Python library that provides the implementation of several algorithms for the **Influence Maximization** problem in social networks.
 It also addresses the **Competitive Influence Maximization** problem, modeled as an extensive-form strategic game.

-This project reflects my dedication to developing innovative solutions for modeling and analyzing social networks, with practical applications in optimization and game theory.

 ➡️ For more details, visit the official repository: [NetMax](https://github.com/lorenzobloise/netmax).